 About me

-I have been trained in all the major models of counselling and therapy and I believe that a highly empathic relationship is the most facilitative relationship for personal growth.
+I have been trained in the major models of counselling and psychotherapy and I try to provide a confidential space in which an empathic relationship can develop, this being the most facilitative relationship for personal growth.
 How that develops with each individual is unique and essentially unpredictable.
-In practice, I can offer brief, symptom-focussed therapies and for more complex difficulties a more relational approach is offered on an open-ended basis.
+In weekly sessions, I offer brief, symptom-focussed structured therapies and for more complex difficulties an integrative relational approach is offered on an open-ended basis.

 In my view, no one approach to therapy suits everyone.
 I try to find the best approach for each individual given what the problems are, the context they are in, the person's background, preferences and most pressing needs.

-I can provide clinical supervision to counselling psychology trainees and qualified psychologists and counsellors.
+I provide psychological consultancy services to organisations, clinical supervision to counselling psychology trainees and qualified psychologists and counsellors.
 I am an external supervisor for London Metropolitan University and Metanoia.

 I know that it can be very daunting to make your first contact with a counsellor however, your initial email and any other contact with me remains completely private and confidential.

-In the current lockdown I can only offer online sessions via Skype or Zoom.
+Currently, I offer online sessions via Zoom or Whats App.

 Training, qualifications & experience